darkrelics/eidolon-engine/documentation/incremental-implementation.md

-# Incremental Game Implementation Guide
+# Eidolon Engine Incremental Game Implementation Guide

-This guide provides detailed technical information, code examples, and specific configurations needed to implement the Incremental Game system.
-It supplements the high-level design documents with practical implementation details.
+This guide provides detailed technical information, code examples, and specific configurations for the production-deployed Incremental Game system.
+Based on the 9-stack CDK deployment architecture with 16 Lambda functions and 14 DynamoDB tables, this guide reflects the actual implementation deployed to AWS.

 ## Table of Contents